“When a man is eager and willing, the gods join in…”

 I graduated with a Bachelor of Architecture (cum laude) from Temple University in 1989, and also hold a Master of Science in Architecture and Urban Design from Columbia University (1991).

-I started drawing before I could speak and developed a love of visual Art from an early age.
+Regarding my Art work, I started drawing before I could speak and developed a love of visual Art from an early age.
 I’ve had spurts of intense drawing and painting throughout my adult life, which have explored a number of themes and techniques, but always being primarily inspired by the imagery of my early childhood years when I spent what seemed like many endless and wonderful summers in Greece.